 Why is snack mix so addicting?
 Filled with a variety of crunchy goodies, each handful is slightly different, making it hard to stop at just one.
 You keep digging in with the hopes of scooping up your favorite bites.
 Whether you make your own snack mix or buy it at the store, pretzels, chips, cereal and nuts are all popular ingredients.
 The question becomes whether you opt for the more traditional garlicky seasoning or the sugary version, which will satisfy your sweet tooth.

 Food Network Magazine wants to know which side you’re on.
-Vote in the poll below and tell FN Dish whether you prefer chocolate or vanilla ice cream.
+Vote in the poll below and tell FN Dish whether you prefer sweet or savory snack mix.

 Does the blistery cold weather, or the mere fact that summer is still months away, have you longing for a vacation ASAP?
 While a last-minute exotic escape may not be in the books, the global edition of Food Network Magazine can help make winter more bearable and delicious.
 Filled with over 100 new recipes, the March issue of Food Network Magazine lets you experience new flavors and colorful spices inspired by the Caribbean, Thailand, Spain and more in your home kitchen.